 Courts compute child support in accordance with a state-mandated formula.
 This formula takes into account the number of days each parent spends with a child, each parent’s income, as well as other expenses that each parent incurs.
-To see how much your child support obligation will be under the state guidelines, click here and type in the relevant data.
+To see how much your child support obligation will be under the state guidelines, click here, follow the instructions, download the form, and type in the relevant data.

 In general, a court is required to order child support pursuant to the guidelines.
 The court may only deviate from the guidelines if deviation is in the best interests of the child, and if one of the following is true: